Northeast Philadelphia: Irish Americans

-The Irish have been in the city of Philadelphia since the pre-American Revolution period.
 The spur of the Irish Famine drew many Irish immigrants to the city.

 Today, the Irish in Philadelphia make up 14.2% of the city's population, the largest ethnicity in the city.
 Although there are Irish in almost every area of the city, they still are predominantly located within Northeast Philadelphia, especially in neighborhoods such as Kensington, Fishtown, and Mayfair.

 Political representation and government

 While Philadelphia as a whole is heavily Democratic, there is consistent competition between Republicans and Democrats in some parts of the Northeast.
 Republicans currently hold one State House seat, and a portion of another, in the Northeast and one non at-large Philadelphia City Council seat.
 As of 2019, no Republican represents any part of the Northeast in the United States Congress.

 U.S. House of Representatives

 All of Northeast Philadelphia is in the 2nd Congressional District of Pennsylvania, and is currently represented by Brendan Boyle.